My 4 favorite mental health and therapist YouTube channels (2020)

-But sometimes I just want to lay in bed with my small bowl of the finest hay on one side and my laptop in my lap watching inspirational YouTube videos from some of the best mental health and therapist YouTube channels to make me feel better😊
+I also love to watch inspirational YouTube videos from some of the best mental health and therapist YouTube channels to make me feel better 😊

 Before jumping straight into them, please note that I’ve included non-therapist YouTubers on the list - simply because I think what they are doing is really awesome, even though they are not therapists.

 So… here are my favorite YouTube channels about mental health:

 The Mighty’s mission is to help people facing diseases, disabilities and disorders, including mental health.

 … and they are doing really well with their exceptional content and viewership on the mental health part (the video above has 6,435,611 views).

 I simply love watching their honest and personal stories about their experiences with special needs, mental health and other conditions.
 No wonder this channel has 81k subscribers.